-According to Srpová et al. (2011, 23), the product should be given the greatest attention, as it forms the essence of the offer on the market and immediately satisfies customers.
-As part of the product policy, we address which products the company will offer and product properties.
-This part should include information about variety, volume, quality, features, design, packaging, or brand name (Armstrong, Kotler, and Opresnik 2017, 81).
-Srpová et al. (2011, 24) furthermore point out the product that requires the necessary certificates and approvals for placing on the market.
+According to Srpová and others (2011, 23), the product should be given the greatest attention, as it forms the essence of the offer on the market and immediately satisfies customers.
+As part of the product policy, we address which products the company will offer, product properties (design, packaging), in what volume and assortment the product will be manufactured, the product life cycle, and customer service.

+Srpová et al. (2011, 24) refer to a product that requires the necessary certificates and approvals for placing on the market.
 This product is often perceived by investors as very risky.
-Abrams (2019, 167) claims, that people usually buy benefits, not features, meaning that potential customers are more concerned about the way the purchase will affect their lives rather than the way the company achieves those results.
+Abrams (2014, 167) claims, that people usually buy benefits, not features, meaning that potential customers are more concerned about the way the purchase will affect their lives rather than the way the company achieves those results.
 In other words, people want to know what the product or service solves, not does.